jerry8964/jerry8964.github.io/about.md

 ---
 layout: page
-title: About
+# title: Self description
 permalink: /about/
 ---

-## About me
+## About Me

-Come from China and work as an IT Engineer in Tokyo.<br>
+I am from China and currently working as an IT Engineer in Tokyo.<br>
-Like photograph and traval around.<br>
+I enjoy photography and traveling.<br>
-Try to record something here when I am learning something.<br>
+This is where I try to record things I learn along the way.<br>

-### Keywords
+## Keywords

-Linux, Java, Python, Oracle, SQL-Server，VBA, UiPath, AWS<br>
+Linux, Java, Python, Oracle, SQL Server, VBA, UiPath, AWS<br>

-.last update 2024.11.19
+Last updated: 2024.11.19